 - Make Monthly Giving the Centerpiece of Your Online Giving

 - If you offer online giving through your website, it's easy to set up a simple recurring gift program.
-Just about any credit card processing provider can provide the recurring gift option.
+Just about any credit card processing provider can provide the recurring gift option or donors can set up a preauthorization system with their bank.
 Plus, if you use a third party, such as Network for Good, that option is available.
 In the US, monthly giving online with a credit card is the most popular way for donors to set up their recurring gifts.